TrabelsiOmaima/TypeScript/README.md

                 logDetails = (ninja: {name: string, age: number}) => {
                 console.log(`${ninja.name} is ${ninja.age} years old`);
                 }
-//---------------------------------------------------- a verifier plustard

 11. DOM type casting : ------------- we start coding our application
-- like javaScript ,typeScript can use the anchor + you can acces to it proprtitys ..etc
+        - like JavaScript ,typescript can use the anchor + you can access to it properties ..etc
--  u can't accecs directly to a proprety of an html elemnnt:   console.log(anchor.href) //error (cuz we don't sure that will return a result)
+        -  u can't access directly to a property of an HTML element:   console.log(anchor.href) //error (cuz we don't sure that will return a result)
         => slt :
-        a.  anchor = document.querySelector('a')! / "!" : devlopper said look i know this exise
+                a.  anchor = document.querySelector('a')! / "!" : developer said look I know this exist
                 b. test :  if(anchor) {console.log(anchor.href); }
-        c. case of classe of html elemnt (.new-item-form) not an html elemnt(form) we can't used methodes and property of elemnt so we cast it with "as" : const form = document.querySelector('.new-item-form') as HTMLFormElement;
+                c. case of class of HTML element (.new-item-form) not an HTML element(form) we can't use methods and property of element, so we cast it with "as" : const form = document.querySelector('.new-item-form') as HTMLFormElement;
                         console.log(form.children);
                 with id :
                 const details = document.querySelector('#details') as HTMLInputElement;

 12. Classes :
-        - typeScript OO
+        - typescript OO
-        - clasess .. propertys.. constructer... methodes..
+        - classes ..
+Properties..
+Constructor... methods..
-        - instance : - we should respect params (prop and methodes) (number, type)
+        - instance : - we should respect parameters (prop and methods) (number, type)

-13. public,private,readonly : typescript modifiers
+13. public, private, readonly : typescript modifiers
-        - all propreties are public par defualt => prblm
+        - all properties are public par default → problem !
-        - change it : in the constrctor readonly client: string, private details: string, public amount: number,
+        - change them : in the constructor readonly client: string, private details: string, public amount: number,

-14. Modules : management of project , structer folders
+14. Modules : management of project ( folders structure)
         - tsconfig.json :
                 "target": "es6",
                 "module": "es2015",